ryansobol/macosx_dev/8_surge.md

 Noticed a red `✖` is back, indicating your staging area is dirty.

-Back in Atom, open the `CNAME` file and type in `GITHUB-USERNAME.surge.sh` replacing `GITHUB-USERNAME` with your actual GitHub username.
+Back in Atom, open the `CNAME` file and type in `GITHUB-USERNAME.surge.sh` replacing `GITHUB-USERNAME` with your actual GitHub username in **lower case** form.
 Save the file and it should look something like this.

+**TIP:** The domain name in the CNAME file must be in lower case form.

 ![](https://i.imgur.com/BRuK4kA.png)